Skip to main content

 50%

 Every trade you take has a cost built into it.
 Not commissions.
 Not fees.
 The spread.
-You pay it on entry, you pay it again on exit, and most traders never bother to calculate what it adds up to.
-This lesson breaks down what the spread actually is, who's on the other side of your trade, why the spread changes throughout the day, and how to calculate whether your trading frequency is sustainable.
+You pay it on entry, you pay it again on exit, and most traders never calculate what it adds up to.

 What the Bid and Ask Actually Mean

-Most beginners think the spread is a fee the exchange charges.
-It feels that way because you lose money the instant you enter a trade.
-But nobody pocketed that fee.
+The instinct is to think the spread is a fee the exchange charges.
+It's not.
+Nobody pocketed that fee.
 It emerged naturally from the gap between what buyers will pay and what sellers will accept.
-That distinction matters: fees are fixed and predictable.
-The spread is not.
-It changes constantly, and those changes tell you something about the market.
+Fees are fixed.
+The spread changes constantly, and those changes tell you something about the market.

 Who's on the Other Side: Market Makers

-This answers the question from the last section: does a limit order pay the spread?
-No. When you post a limit order at the bid, you're doing what market makers do: providing liquidity, joining the queue of buyers, and waiting for a seller to come to your price.
-You don't cross the spread because you're not demanding immediate execution.
+Does a limit order pay the spread?
+No. When you post a limit order at the bid, you're providing liquidity like a market maker: waiting for a seller to come to your price.
 The trade-off is your order might not fill at all.

 How market makers provide liquidity by quoting both bid and ask prices, collecting the spread as compensation for providing immediacy